jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - Team_UnitTestAS_CC.md

 5. SegmentCount : Represent the count or number of segments or distal dendrites that were processed or affected by the AdaptSegment method within the scope of the test or experiment.
 6. Test Results : Gives the status of the Test case run as 'Passed' or 'Failed'
 7. Comments : Gives a brief scenario description for each test cases.

+## Method : AdatSegment

+The Adapt Segment method is a part of the Temporal Memory class, which is a fundamental component of the Hierarchical Temporal Memory (HTM) algorithm.
+This method is responsible for updating the permanence values of synapses in a given distal dendrite segment based on whether the synapse's presynaptic cell was active in the previous cycle or not.
+The method takes several parameters, which are described below:

+•	conn: An instance of the Connections class, which is used to perform various operations related to synapses and dendrites.
+•	segment: A DistalDendrite object that represents the segment to be adapted.
+•	prevActiveCells: A collection of Cell objects that represents the set of active cells in the previous cycle.
+These cells are used to determine whether a synapse's presynaptic cell was active or not.
+•	permanenceIncrement: A double value that represents the amount by which the permanence value of a synapse should be increased if its presynaptic cell was active in the previous cycle.
+•	permanenceDecrement: A double value that represents the amount by which the permanence value of a synapse should be decreased if its presynaptic cell was not active in the previous cycle.

+The method first initializes an empty list called synapsesToDestroy that will be used to store synapses that need to be destroyed because their permanence value has dropped below a certain threshold.
+Then, it iterates through all the synapses in the given segment object using a foreach loop.
+For each synapse, it retrieves its current permanence value and stores it in a local variable called permanence.
+The method then checks if the synapse's presynaptic cell was active in the previous cycle by using the Contains method of the prevActiveCells collection.
+If the presynaptic cell was active, the method increases the permanence value by permanenceIncrement; otherwise, it decreases the permanence value by permanenceDecrement.

+After updating the permanence value, the method ensures that the value is within the range of 0 to 1 by using a conditional statement.
+If the permanence value is less than 0, it is set to 0, and if it is greater than 1, it is set to 1.
+The method then checks if the permanence value is less than a predefined threshold value called EPSILON, which is a small positive number representing the minimum difference between two floating-point numbers that are considered distinct.
+If the permanence value is less than EPSILON, the method adds the synapse to the synapsesToDestroy list; otherwise, it updates the synapse's Permanence property with the new permanence value.

+Finally, the method iterates through the synapsesToDestroy list and calls the DestroySynapse method of the Connections class to remove each synapse from the segment.
+If there are no synapses left in the segment, the method calls the DestroyDistalDendrite method of the Connections class to remove the segment from the dendrite.

+The CreateDistalSegment function creates a new distal dendrite segment for a given cell if the maximum number of segments per cell has not been reached.
+If the limit has been reached, the least recently used segment is destroyed.
+The new segment is assigned a unique index and added to the cell's list of distal dendrites.
+The DestroyDistalDendrite function removes a given distal dendrite segment and all its synapses from the cell's list of distal dendrites and destroys the synapses.
+The segment's index is added to a list of free indices for reuse.
+The LeastRecentlyUsedSegment function returns the least recently used distal dendrite segment for a given cell.
+The NumSegments function returns the number of distal dendrite segments for a given cell or for all cells.

 ## Workflow

 We start with a distal dendrite segment, which consists of a set of synapses connecting to various presynaptic cells.
 (Fig.1)